Is It Possible to Take Too Much Omega-3 Fatty Acids?

 Yes, People Who Take Omega-3 Supplements for Acne or Other Purposes Should Not Take More than 2,000 mg per Day

 The Essential Information

-One recent study showed that omega-3 fatty acids may reduce acne.
-That's only one study, and we will need to see it replicated before we know for sure, but it makes sense that omega-3 supplements (fish oil pills) might reduce acne because ingesting omega-3 fatty acids can reduce inflammation, and acne is an inflammatory disease.
+Two studies have shown that omega-3 fatty acids might help reduce acne.
+That's only two studies, and we will need to see them replicated before we know for sure.
+But it makes sense that omega-3 supplements (fish oil pills) might reduce acne because ingesting omega-3 fatty acids can reduce inflammation, and acne is an inflammatory disease.

 But as with most things in life, too much of a good thing can lead to problems.
-Taking too much omega-3 fatty acids can cause side effects including:
+Taking too omega-3 fatty acids in excess can cause side effects including:

 - Stomach pain

 - A weakened immune system